88-degrees/Book-of-Changes/appendix02s2.md

 ###### p.
 347

-2. 'The second NINE, (undivided), shows good fortune arising from being firm and correct:' -- it is in the central place, and the action of its subject thereby becomes correct.
+2. 'The second `NINE`, (undivided), shows good fortune arising from being firm and correct:' -- it is in the central place, and the action of its subject thereby becomes correct.

 3. '(The state of things is) not yet remedied.
 Advancing will lead to evil:' -- the place (of the line) is not that appropriate for it.